Previous project

 Designer: Richard Donnelly

-Update Uber's logotype to reflect our evolving brand, as well as increase the visual weight of our previous logotype, which wasn’t legible at smaller sizes.
+Update Uber's logotype to reflect its evolving brand, as well as increase the visual weight of the previous logotype, which wasn’t legible at smaller sizes.

-To create consistency, our logotype is always used in either black or white.
+To create consistency, the logotype is always used in either black or white.
 Grey is used with our sub-brands.

 Website